-- Achieved: Education and awareness was undertaken. - ✓ Achieved: All known sites were inspected and controlled. - ✓ Achieved: Reports of potential incidence were followed up. - Achieved: Containment programmes in place where applicable. - ✓ Achieved: A report on progress with Chilean needle grass was completed.
+- Achieved: Education and awareness was undertaken. - Achieved: All known sites were inspected and controlled. - Achieved: Reports of potential incidence were followed up. - Achieved: Containment programmes in place where applicable. - Achieved: A report on progress with Chilean needle grass was completed.

-Awareness: media releases, shows, displays, public meetings, one on one, and a new pamphlet.
-23 sites over 330 ha (including 3 new) inspected.
+Awareness: media releases, shows, displays, public meetings, one on one with individual landowners.
+25 properties (including 2 new) affected with infestations over a combined 330 hectares inspected.
+Both new sites are thought to be from seed spread pre finding Chilean needle grass in Canterbury (2008).
 Chilean needle grass controlled at all sites.
 Search of land adjacent to all sites undertaken.
 All reports of potential Chilean needle grass responded to either via email (photo), identification in person, and/or field inspection.
 All properties with a significant infestation have a containment programme in place.